Overview of sink types

 Raw trajectories

-This sink shows you the evolution of traffic objects' trajectories.
+This sink shows you how traffic objects' trajectories have changed in time.

 JSON type identifier: raw_trajectories